LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 ~~~
 {: .bash}

-Now, when you type `ls` you'll see `gulliver-twice.txt` appear in your directory.
+Now, when we type `ls` we'll see `gulliver-twice.txt` appear in our directory.

 ~~~
 $ ls